quantumatic/stellar/docs/README.md

 Lowercase production names are used to identify lexical (terminal) tokens.
 Non-terminals are in CamelCase.
 Lexical tokens are enclosed in double quotes "" or back quotes \`\`.

 The form `a … b` represents the set of characters from a through b as alternatives.
 The horizontal ellipsis `…` is also used elsewhere in the spec to informally denote various enumerations or code snippets that are not further specified.
-The character `…` (as opposed to the three characters `...`) is not a token of the Ry language.
+The character `…` (as opposed to the three characters `...`) is not a token of the Stellar language.

 # Source code representation